Valuation - Audit - Finance - Tax

 BBC NEWS

-Will UK interest rates fall further?
+Are UK interest rates expected to fall soon?

 The interest rate set by the Bank of England affects mortgage, loan and savings rates for millions.